oracle-samples/oracle-dataflow-samples/sql-endpoint/monitoring/event_logs/FUNCTIONALITY_OVERVIEW.md

 exported by a Fluent Bit sidecar to OCI Object Storage and must then be made available to Spark History Server for inspection.

-The solution combines four capabilities in a single containerized workflow: continuous event-log download from OCI Object Storage, event cleansing and sanitation for Spark History Server compatibility, Spark UI availability through Spark History Server, and automated analysis of common runtime failures with a structured resolution plan.
-The event-log agent focuses on practical root-cause signals such as out-of-memory failures, executor loss, shuffle fetch failures, high spill, high garbage collection time, skew, and malformed or incomplete log data.
+The solution combines five capabilities in a single containerized workflow: continuous event-log download from OCI Object Storage, event cleansing and sanitation for Spark History Server compatibility, Spark UI availability through Spark History Server, optional NVIDIA Spark RAPIDS qualification for GPU migration assessment or output reporting, and automated analysis of common runtime failures with a structured resolution plan.
+The event-log agent focuses on practical root-cause signals such as out-of-memory failures, executor loss, shuffle fetch failures, object-store write stalls, high spill, high garbage collection time, skew, and malformed or incomplete log data.

 ## Functional Scope